Favour513/Tactical-Crime-Analysis-Dashboard/README.md

 ## Project Files

+- `Tactical Crime Executive Dashboard.png` — Main Executive Dashboard preview.
+- `Tooltip for Scattered Chart.png` — Tooltip for the scatter chart.
+- `Drillthrough Page.png` — Detailed Drillthrough Page.
 - `Tactical Crime .pbix` — Power BI project file.

-- `01 - Tactical Crime Executive Dashboard.png` — Main Executive Dashboard.
-- `02 - Crime Time and Severity Tooltip.png` — Tooltip.
-- `03 - Crime Incident Drillthrough.png` — Drillthrough page.
+---

+## Project Outcome

+This project demonstrates the ability to transform crime data into an interactive Power BI report that combines executive-level analysis with interactive tooltip and drillthrough functionality.

+The project showcases how Power BI can be used to explore complex datasets, identify patterns, and present information in an accessible and interactive format.

 ---

 **Created by Favour Arinze**